reynamarie/week4lab/index.md

 ![Image](yasqueen.jpg)
 ![Image](yasqueen2.jpg)

-- This `grep` command is used to displayed the matched lines in a file.
+- This command is used to displayed the matched lines in a file.
 It is useful for focusing on the content in a file.

 `grep -n`
 ![Image](alqaeda.jpg)
--This `grep` command searches for specific pattern and then prints the matching line number.
+-This  command searches for specific pattern and then prints the matching line number.
 It is useful for locating contents in a file.

 `grep -l`
 ![Image](sunshine.jpg)
-- This `grep` command prints thefilenames which contains the given contents.
+- This command prints thefilenames which contains the given contents.
 It is useful for locating which files contain such patternsand or content.

-Source for all `grep` commands: geeksforgeeks.org Title Page: grep command in Unix/Linux
+Source for obtaining `grep` commands: geeksforgeeks.org Title Page: grep command in Unix/Linux
 [
 Link: